Summary of Reading Research Findings

 This book provides valuable information on the science of proficient reading.
 Dr. Shaywitz is a neuroscientist involved in the fascinating research on the process of proficient reading.
 In this book, she outlines what scientists are learning about the process of proficient reading and dyslexia (difficulty reading).
 The scientific evidence on the importance of phonemic awareness and phonologic processing provide a wealth of information that can help us more effectively teach students how to read.
 This book is available in many libraries and most bookstores.

-Links to specific research articles and journal citations found on the National Library of Medicine, National Institute of Health web based literature retrieval search system PubMed.
+Links to specific reasearch articles and journal citations found on the National Library of Medicine - National Institue of Health web based literature retrieval search system PubMed:

 Links to a few informative articles from the Georgetown University Medical Center:

-Additional free information on teaching students to read is located at Reading Information and Information & Resources for Teaching Reading pages of the Right Track Reading website.
+Additional free information on teaching students to read using effective direct systematic phonics instruction is located at Reading Information and Information & Resources for Teaching Reading pages of the Right Track Reading website.